Nun's puffs: Description

 The recipe is included in an 1856 "cook book" and Oxford University's Household Encyclopedia from 1859.
 The dessert is made from butter, milk, flour, sugar, eggs, and sometimes honey.
 Recipes call for pan frying (traditionally in lard), re-frying and then baking, or baking straight away.
-The best-established recipes suggest cooking the butter, milk, and flour in a pan then adding the eggs (whites last) and sprinkling sugar on the mixture before baking.
+The best-established recipes suggest cooking the butter, milk, and flour in a pan, then adding the eggs (whites last) and sprinkling sugar on the mixture before baking.
 Choux paste is also cooked twice, to prepare the paste and to "transform it into puffs".
 It dates to medieval times and is a cross between a batter and a dough.
 A cream filling can also be inserted.

 The dessert has been described as "light tender morsels" that are "heavenly".
-Another description describes them as a "cream puff batter that bakes like a popover.
+Another description describes them as a "cream puff batter that bakes like a popover".
 Recipes for nun's puffs are also included in two Virginia cookbooks.

 Etymology

-The similarly-named French-Canadian dessert pets de sœurs (literally "farts of [religious] sisters") is sometimes confused with this dessert, but actually is a completely different pastry.
+The similarly named French-Canadian dessert pets de sœurs (literally "farts of [religious] sisters") is sometimes confused with this dessert, but is actually a completely different pastry.